 It Is Not The Quest For The Correct Answer

 This question does not call for searching for the right answer.
 Nobody is going to get a prize for it.
-This is for their own good and for the good of your family.
-You have to decide on the basis of your value system.
+This is for their good and the good of your family.
+You have to decide based on your value system.

 Remember: don’t think about convenience before deciding whether to eat at McDonald’s a third time in one week.
 Many times, convenience comes at a cost.
-In a similar way, seeking harmony comes at a cost.
+Similarly, seeking harmony comes at a cost.

 The Golden Question will keep you on track if you listen and attend to the answer.
 Will this make our lives better?
 Yes or no?
 It’s worth investing in this clarification on regular basis.